 - You and the insurance company entered into a contract;

-- You performed all of the required duties imposed by the contract paid;
+- Both performed the required duties imposed by the contract paid;

 - You requested that the insurance company exercise their contractual obligations;